IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-partb-prep-overview-notebook.md

 - If you encounter errors or if a cell isn’t executing, the kernel (the engine that runs your code) might have stopped or encountered an issue.
 You can restart the kernel by selecting **Kernel** > **Restart** from the menu.
 This will clear all variables and reset the environment.

 3. **Markdown Cells**: <br>
 - Markdown cells (those not containing code) are used for explanations, comments, or instructions.
-Use these to add notes to help you understand what each part of the notebook is doing.